GirishKotra/drf-dynamic-read/README.md

 What it does
 -----

-- Gives the ability to dynamically pick required fields to be serialized for a serializer which was actually defined to serializer fixed set of fields
+- Gives the ability to dynamically pick required fields to be serialized for a model serializer
     - This rules out the requirement of defining multiple serializers, views for a single model, thereby eliminating lots of boilerplate code
     - We can specify required fields to be serialized for a GET request via query params
     - Using a single ModelViewSet and ModelSerializer for a model, we can serve GET requests for different kinds of scenario
-    - This also reduces response size comparatively since we pick only required fields
+    - This also reduces response size comparatively since we pick only required fields in required scenarios
 - Improves querying and reduces overall I/O load by a very good factor
     - reduces overall number of queries required to serve a generic GET Request by a `rest_framework.viewsets.ModelViewSet`